ChaseLarocque/AUCSC350A2/README.md

-# Assignment 3 For AUCSC350
+# Diners and Thinkers For AUCSC350
 ### AUCSC 350 - Organization and Architecture II At the University of Alberta, Augustana Campus.

 Assignment handles the classic Diners and Philosophers problem, extending it to Professors, Resources and Coding.